-22) ATX Power Supply Connector (20-pin block ATXPWR)
+19) Power Supply Connectors (20-pin block ATXPWR) (6-pin AUXPWR) (4-pin ATX12V)

-This connector connects to an ATX power supply.
-The plug from the power supply will only insert in one orientation because of the different hole sizes.
+These connectors connect to an ATX 12V power supply.
+Each plug from the power supply will only insert in one orientation because of the different hole sizes.
 Find the proper orientation and push down firmly making sure that the pins are aligned.
+An auxiliary power supply may be needed depending on your system configuration.

-IMPORTANT: Make sure that your ATX power supply (minimum recommended wattage: 200 watts; 235W for a fully-configured system) can supply at least 20 amperes on the +5-volt lead and at least 10mA (750mA recommended) on the +5-volt standby lead (+5VSB).
+IMPORTANT: Make sure that your ATX 12V power supply (minimum recommended wattage: 230 watts; 300W for a fully-configured system) can supply at least 20 amperes on the +5-volt lead and at least 720mA on the +5-volt standby lead (+5VSB).
 Your system may become unstable/unreliable and may experience difficulty in powering up if your power supply is inadequate.
-For Wake-On-LAN support, your ATX power supply must supply at least 750mA +5VSB.
+For Wake-On-LAN support, your ATX power supply (minimum recommended wattage: 230watts) must supply at least 720mA +5VSB.